of sugar traceable in 2019

-Sugar is an essential ingredient in many kinds of foods, and it appears across our portfolio.
-We source sugar from countries around the world, in both cane and sugar beet forms.
-Sugar harvesting can be dangerous, and labor conditions are often a challenge, as is child labor.
+Sugar is an essential ingredient in many foods.
+We source it from countries around the world, in both cane and sugar beet forms.
+Sugar harvesting can be dangerous, and labor conditions are often challenging.

-Our sugar supplies mainly come from Brazil, India (sugarcane), Mexico and Thailand, as well as from the US (predominantly from sugar beet).
-However, we also source from a wide range of other countries, including Australia, the Philippines and Colombia for example.
-Our aim is to ensure that the sugar is sourced from mills where the operations, as well as the farms and plantations that supply them, comply with local laws and regulations and our Responsible Sourcing Standard.
-This includes:
+Our sugar supplies mainly come from India (from sugarcane), Brazil, Mexico and Thailand, as well as from the US (predominantly from sugar beet).
+However, we also source from a wide range of other countries, including Australia, the Philippines and Colombia.

 - No use of forced or child labor.